 The principal grape in the region is Mencia, a variety known to grow well in Bierzo to the northwest, and Galicia’s Ribera Sacra, Monterrei and Valdeorras.
 Between them, Jamuz may have the longest growing season and on the average likely the highest level of natural acidity, a quality this variety is not known for.
 Many believe Mencia to be the great red grape of Galicia, but we will see what the coming decades of climate change bring.
 Other reds also show great potential in Galicia, but in Jamuz this is the natural fit.
 Here they render wines with a stronger balance of pleasure alongside the intellect that this grape can transmit from the more stony and visually impressive terroirs further into the Galician Massif.

 The next grape in line is Alicate Bouschet, also known as Garnacha Tintorera— which is not to be confused with Grenache/Garnacha.
-Many in Galicia refer to it simply as Garnacha, and for a while I had no idea it wasn’t the same grape as Grenache!
+Many in Galicia refer to it simply as Garnacha, and initially I had no idea it wasn’t the same grape as Grenache, or the well-known Garnacha found in other areas of Spain further toward the east.
 In fact, Grenache/Garnacha has white pulp and Garnacha Tintorera has red pulp, so there’s likely little chance of them being related other than their both being part of the vitis vinifera species.
 This grape has a lot of acidity and serves to improve the freshness of the wines.

 Prieto Picudo is a low production red grape that brings more strength to the structure.
 It’s more common in the Tierra de León DO, and is responsible for some of the dark color and rustic profile of the region’s wines.
 It contributes acidity, tannin and color to a wine.